 - multidisciplinary research, such as biomedical computing.

 The program consists of three phases (with some overlap between phases).
-The first is devoted primarily to formal coursework and preparation for the qualifying examination.
-The second consists of coursework and research in preparation for the comprehensive examination, which requires presentation of a dissertation research proposal.
+The first is devoted primarily to formal coursework and preparation for the qualifying examination (Level 1).
+The second consists of coursework and research in preparation for the comprehensive examination, which requires presentation of a dissertation research proposal (Level 2).
 Successful completion of this phase leads to admission to candidacy.
-The final phase is the completion of the dissertation research and its defense.
+The final phase is the completion of the dissertation research and its defense (Level 3).